Promo/scrollissimo/README.md

     <script src="scrollissimo/dist/scrollissimo.touch.min.js"></script>
 ```

-Then we must trigger Scrollissimo on each scroll event:
+Next we will trigger Scrollissimo on each scroll event:

 ```html
 <script>